 Hiking is one of the most fantastic things to do in Argentina

-During this day tour of Estancia Cristina and Uppsala Glacier, I walked along the Cañadón de los Fósiles, where I was able to observe a large number of marine fossils dating back to an era precedent to the formation of the Andes, and I got to see one of Argentina tourist attractions from the great viewpoint of Lago Guillermo.
-Finally, not only I saw the stunning Uppsala glacier but I also got to visit Estancia Cristina, which was once a ranch and it has currently been turned into a fabulous boutique hotel where it is great to spend a few nights, and which has a great annexed museum.
+During this day tour of Estancia Cristina and Uppsala Glacier, you will walk along the Cañadón de los Fósiles, where you will be able to observe a large number of marine fossils dating back to an era precedent to the formation of the Andes, and see othe glacier from the great viewpoint of Lago Guillermo.
+Finally, you also get to visit Estancia Cristina, which was once a ranch and it has currently been turned into a fabulous boutique hotel where it is great to spend a few nights, and which has a great annexed museum.

 Lots of people who visit Argentina and go to El Calafate feel tempted to go on a day trip to Torres del Paine National Park, in Chile.
 This is a great place to visit, and it is for a good reason that it is a UNESCO World Heritage Site.